jbuchbinder/jbuchbinder.com/content/quotes.md

 "Everything is a poison, nothing is a poison.
 It is the dose that makes the poison." - Paracelsus

+"Everyone you will ever meet knows something you don't." - Bill Nye

 ## Money

 "Money is the enemy of the thoughtfully good."